chirag9899/verified-substreams/modules/PrimaryPool/README.md

 ## Introduction

-The Substreams Primary Module is a Rust module developed to detect pools, subscriptions events.
+The Substreams Primary Module is a Rust module developed to detect pools, subscriptions events for secondary issue pools.
 This module is a crucial part of the Substreams project, which aims to provide high-performance blockchain indexing technology.

 ## Installation